 Travers says "Educational research represents an activity directed towards the development of an organized body of scientific knowledge about the events with which educators are concerned.
 Of central importance are the behavioural patterns of pupils and particularly those to be learned through the educational process.
-A scientific body of knowledge about education should enable the educators to determine just what teaching and other learning conditions to provide to produce desired aspects of learned behaviour among young pupil who attends school"

 Education is behavioural science.
 So, the major concern of educational research is to understand and explain and to some degree predict and control human behaviour.
 It aims to develop an organized and useful body of scientific knowledge about educational practices.
 Authors of research take issue with the nature of educational research.
 One view is that educational research is an applied science or engineering research.
 It is an applied science in the sense that it is concerned with the realization of certain practical ends which have social value.
 They argue that the function of education is to transmit the ideology of culture, knowledge and intellectual skills.
-Another opinion is that education aims to help an individual for the optimum development of potentiality for growth and development -not only concerning cognitive abilities but also concerning personality organization and adjustment.
+Another opinion is that education aims to help an individual in the optimum development of potentiality for growth and development -not only concerning cognitive abilities but also concerning personality organization and adjustment.